 Symptoms of high blood sugar (hyperglycemia) include increased thirst/urination.
 If these symptoms occur, tell your doctor right away.
 Your dosage may need to be increased.

-This medication may cause you to lose too much body water (dehydration).
+This medication may cause you to become dehydrated.
 This can lead to serious kidney damage.
 Drink plenty of fluids to prevent dehydration.
 Tell your doctor or pharmacist right away if you are not able to drink fluids as usual, or losing fluid (such as due to vomiting, diarrhea, or heavy sweating).
 Also, tell your doctor right away if you have any signs of dehydration, such as urinating less than usual, unusual dry mouth/thirst, fast heartbeat, or dizziness/lightheadedness/fainting.